arunabharjun/CSSBattle/README.md

 ## Find the solution to all the battles as I keep solving them in this repo.

-In this repo, I will upload solution all the battles from cssbattle.dev ask I keep solving them.
+In this repo, I will upload solution all the battles from cssbattle.dev as I keep solving them.
 You can find my css battle profile here - https://cssbattle.dev/player/arunabh

 > Please use this for referene & educational purposes only.
 Do note that all the sollutions being listed here are all mine and have been written from scrath by me (Arunabh Arjun)